ichensky/ichensky.github.io/docs/dev/dotnet/design-principles/solid/solid-liskov-substitution-principle.md

 {
     public override void SetWidth(int width)
     {
-        this.height = this.width = width;
+        base.SetWidth(width);

-        // Postcondition is strengthened here
+        this.height = this.width;

-        Contract.Ensures(width > 1000);
+        // Postcondition can be only strengthened here Contract.Ensures(width > 1000);

         // It is not allowed